frangelbarrera/flutter-shopping-app/README.md

 ---

-**Developed with ❤️ by Frangel Barrera using Flutter and Material Design 3**
+**Developed by Frangel Barrera using Flutter and Material Design 3**

-*Flutter Shopping App - Portfolio project demonstrating modern mobile development*